simongonzalez/audio_textgrid_split/README.md

 email: s.gonzalez@griffith.edu.au

 # audio_textgrid_split
-Split audio and TextGrid files in Praat
+Split audio and TextGrid files in Praat.
+The main functionality has been on files used for socio-phonetic research.

 This script splits WAV files and TextGrids into equal sections.
 The script can be used in the following cases: